ESA-EarthCODE/documentation/pages/Training and Resources/Tutorials and Learning Pathways.md

 - Setting up and executing more complex workflows using different platforms.
 - Collaborative data sharing and version control.
-- Publishing results and workflows to the Open Science Catalogue.
+- Publishing results and workflows to the Open Science Catalog.

 You'll also work with Jupyter Notebooks for more advanced tasks like analyzing geospatial data and automating workflows.